Frequently Asked Questions

 Q. Why does the “yellow algae” in my pool always come back?

+A. Yellow algae, also called mustard algae is a very stubborn strain of algae.
+Yellow algae are resistant to the sanitizing properties of chlorine.
 To kill yellow algae, use an algaecide that is specifically formulated to kill it.
 Then continue to use a preventative algaecide weekly during the spring and summer months.

 Q. What should my filter pressure be?